Helium-Labs/arcminter/README.md

 # Gradian Arcminter

-Gradian Arcminter is a utility designed to mint ARC 3, 19, and 69 compliant non-fungible digital assets (commonly referred to as NFTs) on the Algorand blockchain, accommodating a variety of media types.
-While it is primarily tailored for browsers and supports the ESM module, it can also compile to CJS and is compatible with Node.
+Gradian Arcminter is a utility for minting and configuring ARC 3, 19, and 69 compliant non-fungible digital assets (NFTs) on the Algorand blockchain with support a wide range of media types.
+The IPFS pinning service is dependency injected, and is generic.
+An IPFS client for Pinata is provided, with plans to add more overtime.
+It's primarily for browser use, however is also compatible with Node through polyfilling shims.
+ESM and CJS modules are provided in the built version.

 ⭐ Stars ⭐ and contributions are highly appreciated.